arthurysong/what-package/README.md

 But for this project, I wanted to make sure I learn how to use AWS to deploy production-level apps.
 Why?
 Just for the sake of learning, and also to apply the things I'm learning in my AWS CSA course.

-The database is hosted on AWS RDS.
+* The database is hosted on AWS RDS.
-The API is running in an EC2 instance.
+* The API is running in an EC2 instance.
 The API is accessible through a load balancer that points to a target group with the EC2 instance.
-Using 53, I pointed the domain whatdoineedtolearnnow.com at the load balancer.
+* Using 53, I pointed the domain whatdoineedtolearnnow.com at the load balancer.
 Using ACM, I associated an SSL certificate with the load balancer.

-I'm happy I did all this; I learned a lot about the DevOps process, and I'm sure this knowledge will come into play in the future.😊
+I'm happy I did all this; I learned a lot about the DevOps process, and I'm sure this knowledge will come into play in the future. 😊😊😊

 ## Next
 I deployed the Next project using Vercel, the recommended deployment method for Next apps.